“Cooking is the beginning of everything I understand as happiness.”

 Branded the chef who “wants to feed the world” by Time magazine, Andrés and his Washington, D.C.-based nonprofit have emerged as worldwide standard-bearers for empowering people ravaged by crisis — by and large rendering references to Andrés as a celebrity chef increasingly inadequate.

-Accolades have reached as high as last year’s Nobel Peace Prize nomination for the chef, who was scheduled to appear at the Broward College Speaker Series next month, before the event was canceled because of the pandemic.
-(Organizers are trying to rebook his appearance for next spring.)
+Accolades have reached as high as last year’s Nobel Peace Prize nomination for the chef, who is scheduled to appear in a virtual presentation at 7:30 p.m.
+May 17 at the Broward College Speaker Series, www.BrowardCollegeSpeakerSeries.com.

 “I’m so proud because we had thousands and thousands of volunteers, and we were able to do one very smart thing: We put 2,500 restaurants across America working — feeding homeless, feeding shelters, feeding elderly, feeding first-responders — more important, feeding our amazing doctors and nurses in many hospitals across America.
 We’ve been in more than 35 states … plus Indonesia, Venezuela, Colombia, Puerto Rico, Virgin Islands, plus Spain, where we opened 16 kitchens and we did 3 million meals.